 A user name, user ID (prefixed with '#'), Unix group name or ID (prefixed with '%' or '%#' respectively), user netgroup (prefixed with '+'), or non-Unix group name or ID (prefixed with '%:' or '%:#' respectively).
+User netgroups are matched using the user and domain members only; the host member is not used when matching.
 Non-Unix group support is only available when an appropriate group_plugin is defined in the global defaults sudoRole object.